-Application is open to qualified teachers, at primary and post-primary level, who hold a recognised qualification from an awarding institution in Ireland or elsewhere.
+Application is open to qualified teachers, at primary and post-primary Level 8 Pass Degree/Third Class Degree who hold a recognised qualification from an awarding institution in Ireland or elsewhere.
 Consideration will also be given to:

-- Graduates (with experience of working in an educational, training or education-related professional context) or

-- Those holding equivalent

-qualifications with significant

-experience of working in an

-educational, training or educationrelated professional context.
+- Graduates who hold a recognised qualification, Level 8 Pass Degree / Third Class Degree from an awarding institution in Ireland (with experience of working in an educational, training or education-related professional context) or - Those holding equivalent qualifications from elsewhere with significant experience of working in an educational, training or educationrelated professional context.